 - If you can’t find dragon fruit, or don’t want to pay the high price for the smoothie packs, this can be made with bananas and mango.
 Try adding some fresh raspberries for a burst of color (I’ve never tried this!).

-- For the Family: This was a huge hit with Xander, and I had a friend with her two toddlers over the day I photographed it, and they liked it too.
-We called it dragon fruit ice cream, and spoons were busy digging in!
-Xander was feeling a bit territorial- he would take a bite out of the bowl he and I were sharing, then walk over and take a bite out of my friend’s bowl too.
-I’m pretty sure he took away the girls’ spoons once or twice as well.
+- For the Family: These Dragon Fruit Smoothie Bowls were a huge hit with Xander, and I had a friend with her two toddlers over the day I photographed them, and they liked them too.
+We called it “dragon fruit ice cream,” and spoons were busy digging in!

 Dragon Fruit Smoothie Bowls

 This bright pink "nice cream" will have you dreaming of a tropical island vacation.
 This smoothie bowl is thick like ice cream, and while you might be thinking breakfast, it's a pretty amazing dessert as well.
 Juice bars in the US sell these as a "pitaya bowl."

 - 1 cup mango chopped and frozen